-The Burren region has geographic coordinates corresponding to approximately 53° 05' N and 09° 15' W. It is bounded to the west by the Atlantic Ocean and to the north by Galway Bay (Fig. 2); the eastern boundary runs approximately from Kinvara in the north, through Gort, to the region south of the village of Tubber.
-The southern boundary runs south of the towns and villages of Corofin, Kilnaboy, Kilfenora, Lisdoonvarna and to the Cliffs of Moher.
+The target area - the Burren region - is located approximately 53° 05' N and 09° 15' W. It is bounded to the west by the Atlantic Ocean and to the north by Galway Bay (Fig. 3); the eastern boundary runs approximately from Kinvara in the north, through Gort, and to the border between Counties Clare and Galway just south of Tubber (Fig. 3).
+The southern boundary of the target area is an irregular east-west line that extends from the county boundary in the east (near the village of Tubber) through the towns of Corofin, Kilfenora, Lisdoonvarna, and Doolin at the coast, and also includes the coastline from Doolin southwards to Hag's Head.
 The location and extent of the three component landscape regions in the Burren region (the Burren, the Cliffs of Moher, and the western part of the Gort-Kinvarra Lowlands) are described below.

-The eastern boundary of the Burren limestone uplands is the foot of the scarp at approximately 60 m OD (ordnance datum; above sea level) that extends from Corranroo Bay in the north to Kilnaboy in the southeast.
-The southern limit of the Burren limestone uplands can be defined as an irregular line that extends from Corofin through the towns and villages of Kilinaboy, Kilfenora, Lisdoonvarna, to Doolin at the coast.

-Burren limestone uplands extend over ~360km and form a gently inclined plateau that decreases from ~ 300 m OD in the north to ~ 75 m in the south.
+The Burren sensu stricto extends over most of the target area.
+The eastern boundary of the Burren is the foot of the scarp at approximately 60 m OD (ordnance datum; above sea level) that extends from Corranroo Bay in the north to Kilnaboy in the southeast.
+Its southern boundary follows broadly that of the target area and can be defined geologically as the contact between the limestones and the overlying younger siliciclastic rocks; at the coast, the contact occurs at Doolin.
+The Burren extends over ~ 360 km2 and forms a gently inclined plateau that decreases from ~ 300 m OD in the north to ~ 75 m in the south.
 The highest point in the Burren is Slieve Elva, at 344 m OD.
-The only significant areas of lowland (below 50 m OD) are a narrow strip along the western coast (this strip averages 0.25-0.75 km wide except close to Doolin, where it widens in the lower part of the Aille River valley) and two valleys extending south inland for ~ 5 km each from Ballyvaughan and Bell Harbour.
-The Burren is characterised by a paucity of surface drainage, extensive areas of bare rock and rocky pasture, and cliffed and terraced hills.
-The Gort-Kinvarra lowlands are characterised by an almost complete lack of surface drainage, abundant seasonal lakes (turloughs), and extensive underground drainage systems.
+The only significant areas of lowland (below 50 m OD) are a narrow strip along the western coast (this strip averages 0.25-0.75 km wide except close to Doolin, where it widens in the lower part of the Aille River valley) and two valleys extending south inland for ~ 5 km each from Ballyvaughan and Bellharbour.
+The Burren is considered a barren landscape and is characterised by a paucity of surface drainage, extensive areas of bare rock and rocky pasture, and cliffed and terraced hills.